-Participants: Patrick Héas, Étienne Mémin.
+Participants: Patrick Héas, Cédric Herzet, Etienne Mémin.

-Bayes' rule provides a nice framework for motion estimation from image sequences.
-To enable Bayesian modeling, in this work we first describe the optic-flow estimation problem from a probabilistic perspective.
-This well-known problem relies on a hierarchical model linking the image intensity function variable, the motion field variable, hyper-parameters composed of the likelihood and prior model inverse variances and of robust parameters, and finally the observation and prior model.
+Bayes rule provides a nice framework for motion estimation from image sequences.
+We rely on a hierarchical modeling linking the image intensity function variable, the motion field variable, hyper-parameters composed of the likelihood and prior model inverse variances and of robust parameters, and finally the observation and prior model.
 The variable dependence can thus be expressed as a 4-level hierarchy.
-Applying Bayes' rule on this hierarchy, we obtain three levels of inference, which enables us to obtain, by marginalization out intermediate variables, a direct dependence of the variable of interest to the image intensity function.
-Thus, estimates of regularization parameters, of robust parameters associated to semi-quadratic norms of M-estimators, and of observation and prior models are inferred in a maximum likelihood sense while maximizing jointly the motion field a posteriori probability.
+Applying the Bayes rule on this hierarchy, we obtain three levels of inference, which enable us to obtain, by marginalizing out intermediate variables, a direct dependence of the variable of interest to the image intensity function.
+Thus, the estimates of regularization parameters, of robust parameters associated to semi-quadratic norms of a family of M-estimators, and of observation and prior models are inferred in a maximum likelihood sense while maximizing jointly the motion field a posteriori probability.
 The quality of the method is demonstrated on synthetic and real two-dimensional turbulent flows and on several computer vision scenes of the "Middlebury" data-base.
+This work is currently under review for publication in IEEE transaction on Image Processing (IP).